ct-Open-Source/SLOG-Temperature-Logger-Tools/README.md

 - enumerates *all* HID interfaces under VID `0x246C`
 - lets you select a device by index (CLI) or dropdown (GUI)
 - tries commands best-effort and reports timeouts/checksum issues cleanly

+Please let us know if you tested other operating systems and devices.

 ---